Who do you call after a great job interview?

-Your recruiter is the person who championed you into being considered for the job.
-Whether you were headhunted or applied directly for it, the specialist recruiter is the one this employer trusts and has been discussing the needs and the requirements of this job.
+Your recruiter is the person who championed you into being considered for this job.
+Whether you were headhunted or applied directly for it, the specialist recruiter is the one this employer trusts and has been discussing their needs and the requirements with.
 They’ve been assessing who has what experience.
 Making comparisons of skills, knowledge and personality with other prospective candidates shortlisted for this job.

 Without being a fly on the wall, your recruiter won’t know when your interview finishes.
 This means they’d have to risk the faux pas that you didn’t put your phone on silent and it rings in the meeting (you’ll never forgive them for this) or have to wait for you to call.
 If you forget, they risk possibly missing you before you return to the office.
 Sometimes not getting the opportunity to speak with you before the employer calls with their feedback first.
 If you’ve called, the recruiter now knows you’ve finished the interview and can call the interviewer for “gut feel” feedback, if not their definitive decision.